schmouk/PlayToreLib/lib/doc/playing_cards/cards_deck_doc.md

 Notice: indexes are used to index cards in the deck.

 ## Attributes
-Cards deck have next attributes, all of them being **private** with accessors/mutators provided for some of them:
+Cards deck have next attributes, two of them being **private** with accessors/mutators provided for one or the other:
+- `back_image_path`:
+of type `std::filesystem::path`. *public*
+This is the file path to the image of the back of this deck of cards.
+May be specified at construction time or either directly set.
+Aims at being used when displaying this deck in graphical environment with card faces down.
 - `_deck`:
-of type `CardsList<CardT>`.
+of type `CardsList<CardT>`. *private*
 This is the internal storage of the list of cards that are contained in this deck.
-It may be accessed ouotside this class via accessor/mutator `deck()`.
+It may be accessed outside this class via accessor/mutator `deck()`.
 - `_max_cards_count`:
-of type `IndexType`.
+of type `IndexType`. *private*
 This is an internal control on the max count of cards that can be actually contained within this deck.
 This value may evolve along the running of your application.